hpc-carpentry/hpc-chapel/episodes/22-domains.md

 empty empty empty empty empty empty empty empty empty empty
 ```

-Note that T[i,j] is always computed on the same node where that element is stored, which makes sense.
+Note that temp[i,j] is always computed on the same node where that element is stored, which makes sense.

 ## Periodic boundary conditions